SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/docker/README.md

-# Dockerfile
+# Aeon container environment

-The file `Dockerfile` will create an image that clones a private repo in the first stage and sets up conda and necessary packages in the second stage as well as install the python package from the private repo `aeon_mecha`.

-A deploy key is used and must be set up on github.com to clone the repo, if not done so already.
-The key contents are passed as a build argument to the first stage and not accessible from the target image.

-## Setup
+## Server-side setup

-1. SSH into the SWC server then again to the `aeon-db2` vm.
+1. SSH into the SWC server then SSH again to the `aeon-db2` vm.
 For example, if your server credentials are stored at `~/.ssh/id` and if your username is `jburling` ...

-    - `ssh -i ~/.ssh/id jburling@aeon-db2 -J jburling@ssh.swc.ucl.ac.uk`
+`ssh -i ~/.ssh/id jburling@aeon-db2 -J jburling@ssh.swc.ucl.ac.uk`

 2. Add the ssh deploy key to `~/.ssh/aeon_mecha` once connected to the server so that you can clone the private repo (see steps below).
-    - Copy private key from lastpass
+   - Copy private deploy key from lastpass
-    - Set `export SSH_KEY=` in the terminal with your pasted key after `=`
+   - Set `export GITHUB_DEPLOY_KEY=` in the terminal (with your pasted key after `=`).
    - Run the command below to create all the necessary ssh files

 ```bash
 mkdir ~/.ssh/ && \